zhaochenyuangit/IR-room-monitor/README.md

  Replay frame sequences by feeding frame data through UART.

+By debugging, we do not have the time walking under the camera over and over for testing.
+The simulation script is used to replay a stored frame sequence so that we can save some time as well as analyze the performance of the algorithm frame by frame.

+The stored data are a series of 8x8 grayscale images in csv format.
+Each frame is one line, containing 64 integer values.
+These integer values are separated by a comma (except for the last value) and their value represents the temperature of each pixel, multiplied by 256 (e.g. a value of 5120 means 20 degrees).

 1. go to `macro.h` and uncomment `#define UART_SIM`

-2. the main function will not initialize the I2C interface at all but waiting for data through UART, expected data format is the same as `amg8833/pixels`
+2. the main function will not initialize the I2C interface at all but waiting for data through UART, expected data format is the same as `./python_scripts/stored_video_sequence`

-3. use the python script and the example data file under directory `/uart_sim`.
+3. use the python script and the example data file under directory `./python_scripts`.
 The script will send one line at each time to simulate a frame sequence read from the camera.
 The command to use the script is

    | python simulation.py -p <port> -m <mode> -f <file> | description                                                  |
    | -------------------------------------------------- | ------------------------------------------------------------ |